-We recommend that all New York charities consider taking the following actions as a result of the passage of the Act:
+We recommend that all New York charities consider taking the following actions as a result of the passage of the Act and recent guidance from the New York State Charities Bureau:

 1. Adopt a written investment policy with guidelines on investments and delegation of management and investment functions.